dagardner-nv/NeMo-Agent-Toolkit-Examples/examples/.template/README.md

 ## Installation and Setup

-If you have not already done so, follow the instructions in the [Install Guide](../../../docs/source/quick-start/installing.md#install-from-source) to create the development environment and install the NeMo Agent toolkit.

 ### Install this Workflow:

 From the root directory of the NeMo Agent toolkit library, run the following commands: